pensjonatus/flash-fiction/blog/the-ritual.md

 ---
-title: 'The Ritual'
+title: The Ritual
 date: '2012-05-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Sarah read a short short story online.
 It was weird, it made little sense and